Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Per-query or per-impression pricing — you pay based on usage volume.
 This sounds fair but scales unpredictably.
 A traffic spike during a sale can blow out your budget.

 Performance-based pricing — you pay a base fee plus a commission on revenue the app actually generates.
 The app only makes money when you make money.
-This aligns incentives and shifts risk to the provider — if their recommendations don't perform, they don't get paid.
+This aligns incentives and shifts risk to the provider.
+If their recommendations don't perform, they don't get paid.

 Performance-based pricing is still rare in the market, but it's the model that forces the app provider to continuously improve your results rather than just collect a flat fee.

 A recommendation app that takes weeks to implement or slows down your page load isn't worth the AOV lift.
 Look for apps that deploy in under an hour, load asynchronously (no render-blocking), and don't require theme code edits.
-The best implementations are invisible to the visitor — widgets load fast and feel native to your store design.
+The best implementations are invisible to the visitor: widgets load fast and feel native to your store design.

-Feature Gating
+Feature gating

 Read the pricing tiers carefully.
-Some apps show an impressive feature list but lock the highest-impact capabilities — AI search, checkout recommendations, post-purchase upsells, cart drawer integration — behind enterprise tiers with hidden pricing.
+Some apps show an impressive feature list but lock the highest-impact capabilities (AI search, checkout recommendations, post-purchase upsells, cart drawer integration) behind enterprise tiers with hidden pricing.
 If the features that drive the most revenue require a sales call, factor that into your real cost comparison.

 Too many widgets on one page.
 More isn't better.
 Three recommendation sections on a product page creates visual chaos.
 Two to three well-placed, relevant widgets outperform six mediocre ones every time.
-Quality over quantity.

 Ignoring mobile.
 Over 70% of Shopify traffic is mobile, but most recommendation widgets are designed for desktop.
-Carousels with tiny product images, horizontal scroll areas that conflict with page scrolling, and widgets that push the add-to-cart button below the fold — all of these kill mobile performance.
+Carousels with tiny product images, horizontal scroll areas that conflict with page scrolling, and widgets that push the add-to-cart button below the fold all kill mobile performance.
 Test every recommendation widget on a phone screen first.

 Not testing different widget types by page.
 "Frequently Bought Together" converts well on product pages but poorly on the homepage.
 "Trending" works on collection pages but feels random on the cart page.
 Match the recommendation type to the page context and the customer's intent at that moment.